MiloszKrajewski/K4os.Xpovoc/README.md

 You did all the things above, and it just does not work.
 THere is still one thing you didn't do.
 You did not start it.
-It is relatively obscure because there is no obvious `Start` method, but there's no need for one, as it would do nothing.
-All you need to do is to request `IJobScheduler` from service provider.
+It is relatively obscure because there is no obvious `Start` method, but there's no need for one, as all everythinh is started in constructor, so this `Start` method would actually do nothing.
+All you need to do is to run the constrcutor which will happen when you request `IJobScheduler` from service provider.

-It may be different depending on what are you running: Console app, Web app, ASP.NET Core MVC, I have no idea.
+It may be different place depending on what are you running: Console app, Web app, ASP.NET Core MVC, I have no idea.
 When you need to is to call:

 ```c#